Nitisol

-A nitisol in the World Reference Base for Soil Resources (WRB) is a deep, red, well-drained soil with a clay content of more than 30% and a blocky structure.
+Nitisol, in the World Reference Base for Soil Resources (WRB), is a deep, red, well-drained soil with a clay content of at least 30% and a polyhedral structure or a blocky structure, breaking into a polyhedral or a flat-edged structure.
+The soil aggregates show pressure faces.
 Nitisols correlate with the kandic alfisols, ultisols and inceptisols of the USDA soil taxonomy.

 These soils are found in the tropics and subtropics; there are extensive areas of them in the tropical highlands of Ethiopia, Kenya, Democratic Republic of the Congo and Cameroon.
 Nitisols form from fine-textured material weathered from intermediate to basic parent rock and kaolinite, halloysite and iron oxides dominate their clay mineralogy.

-The natural vegetation on nitisols includes tropical rain forest and savannah.
-Limitations frequently include low phosphorus availability and low base status, but once ameliorated, these deep, stable soils have high agricultural potential, and are often planted to crops.
+Nitisols are technically defined by a significant accumulation of clay (30 percent or more by mass and extending as much as 150 cm [5 feet] below the surface) and by a blocky aggregate structure.
+Iron oxides and high-water content are believed to play important roles in creating the soil structure.
+Nitisols are also strongly influenced by biological activity, resulting in a homogenization of the upper portion of the soil profile.
+These soils are related to the Alfisol and Inceptisol orders of the U.S. Soil Taxonomy.
+Related FAO soil groups originating in tropical climates and also containing layers with clay accumulations are Acrisols and Lixisols.